Error-331/code_tests/docs/bible/links.md

 Completely Reliant - October 28 (It is not weakness to admit your reliance on the Lord; It is a great relief when we call on the Lord for help, for he is faithful to come to our aid; When we admit our need and cry out to God, he faithfully answers us);

+Until He Comes - October 29 (Take stock of the gifts and blessings you do have instead of wishing for what you don't; A simple redirection of your focus can be enough to empower you instead of leaving you feeling helpless; We need the encouragement and support of loved ones and community as much as we need the Holy Spirit's help);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;